 While other companies want nothing to do with you.

-If you’ve been declined by one company, that does not mean that all companies will decline you.
+If one company declines you, that does not mean all companies will reject you.

 The insurance company may offer you a policy with a table rating expense.